bkleinen/bkleinen.github.io/info2/labs/lab-11.md

 Your report is due the day before your next lab (for exact times, please refer to moodle).

 Submit a Report in PDF Format and the Source Code (of the FA Simulations) as a zipped file.

+Please report in your report how long you worked on each exercise.